hwborchers/ctv-numericalmath/README.md

 -   R package [rPython](https://cran.r-project.org/package=rPython) permits calls
     from R to Python, while [RPy](http://sourceforge.net/projects/rpy/)
     (with Python module 'rpy2') interfaces R from Python.
-    [SnakeCharmR](https://cran.r-project.org/package=SnakeCharmR) is a fork of
-    'rPython' with several fixes and improvements.
 -   [PythonInR](https://cran.r-project.org/package=PythonInR) is another package to
     interact with Python from within R. It provides Python classes for vectors, matrices and data.frames which allow an easy conversion